Portugal picks new government with $50B of EU funds on table

 Two-thirds of that sum is intended for public projects, such as major infrastructure, giving the next government a financial bonanza.
 The other third is to be awarded to private companies.

-The ballot took place amid a surge in COVID-19 cases blamed on the omicron variant, with about 1.2 million people confined at home but allowed to go to polling stations to cast their vote.
+The ballot took place Sunday amid a surge in COVID-19 cases blamed on the omicron variant, with about 1.2 million people confined at home but allowed to go to polling stations to vote.

-President Marcelo Rebelo de Sousa, in an election-eve address to the nation, urged people to vote, saying it is “a way of saying that … nothing, and nobody, can silence our voice.”
+President Marcelo Rebelo de Sousa, in an election-eve address to the nation, urged people to vote, declaring it’s “a way of saying that … nothing, and nobody, can silence our voice.”

 He said the coming years would be marked by “leaving behind a painful pandemic (and) an urgent rebuilding of the economy.”

-Miguel Morgado, a 49-year-old company manager voting in Lisbon, the capital, said he wasn’t worried by the high coronavirus infection rate and hoped the country would soon be back to normal.
+Miguel Morgado, a 49-year-old company manager voting in Lisbon, the capital, said he wasn’t worried by the high virus infection rate and hoped the country would soon be back to normal.

-“Above all it is our civic duty to vote, the country needs it,” he said.
-“No matter what we believe in, we must vote.”
+“Above all, it is our civic duty to vote, the country needs it,” he said.

-By midday, 23.3% of registered voters had cast their ballot, up from 18.3% at the same time of day at the last election in 2019, official figures showed.
+By 4 p.m., 45.7% of registered voters had cast their ballot, up from 38.6% at the same time at the last election in 2019, official figures showed.

 Costa could seek to resurrect the left-of-center alliance, despite some acrimonious exchanges during the election campaign.